-Black History Month, also known as African American History Month, takes place every February to honor the accomplishments of African Americans in the United States and the important roles they have played in the past and the present.
+Black History Month, also known as African American History Month, takes place every February to honor the accomplishments of Black people in the United States and the important roles they have played in the past and the present.

 Black History Month Classroom Activity Ideas

-Encourage students to engage in crafts, teach them about significant figures in African American history, and celebrate with your class using these Black History Month activities for elementary and middle school.
+Encourage students to engage in crafts, teach them about significant figures in Black history, and celebrate with your class using these Black History Month activities for elementary and middle school.

 1. Cut-and-Paste Timeline